Forrester Wave™ Q3, 2023 Recognizes Netcore Unbxd as a Leader Learn more

 Technical Writer

-A similar architecture as a well-polished replication on your eCommerce site can work wonders for your online business as a merchandiser.
+A similar architecture as a well-polished replication on your ecommerce site can work wonders for your online business as a merchandiser.
 The online store display is equal to the traditional storehouses.
 So the best way to move around is to collate a 'Search' experience with the 'merchandising' one.

 'What is' and 'Why' Merchandising?